joaopaulopmedeiros/leetcode-75-study-plan/README.md

 ### Big-O Notation
 Theoretical definition of the complexity of an algorithm as a function of the size.

+It means the order of magnitude of complexity.
 <img src="./docs/algorithmic-complexity.png">

 ## References